Background pattern

 • neuromuscular blockers (used in anesthesia).

-Some medications may increase the effects of Estilsona, so your doctor will perform thorough checks if you are taking these medications (including some for HIV: ritonavir, cobicistat).
+Some medications may increase the effects of Estilsona, so your doctor will monitor you closely if you are taking these medications (including some for HIV: ritonavir, cobicistat).

-Estilsona reduces the immune response to vaccines and toxoids, and may also potentiate the replication of live attenuated vaccine viruses.
+Estilsona decreases the immune response to vaccines and toxoids and may also enhance the replication of live attenuated vaccine germs.

-To facilitate the correct administration of Estilsona, vehicles such as milk, broth, orange juice, etc. may be used (see section 3).
+To facilitate the correct administration of Estilsona, milk, broth, orange juice, etc., can be used as vehicles (see section 3).

-Avoid taking large amounts of grapefruit juice as it may interfere with Estilsona.
+You should avoid consuming large amounts of grapefruit juice, as it may interfere with Estilsona.

-Avoid drinking alcohol during Estilsona treatment to prevent the development of stomach or intestinal ulcers.
+You should avoid drinking alcohol during Estilsona treatment to prevent the appearance of stomach or intestinal ulcers.

 Pregnancy and breastfeeding

 Estilsona should not be used during pregnancy or breastfeeding, unless your doctor considers it essential.
-Therefore, inform your doctor as soon as possible if you become pregnant during treatment.
+Therefore, you should inform your doctor as soon as possible if you become pregnant during treatment.

-Do not drive or operate tools or machines during Estilsona treatment.
+During Estilsona treatment, do not drive or operate tools or machines.

-It is informed to athletes that this medication contains a prednisolone derivative, which may produce a positive result in doping control tests.
+Athletes are informed that this medication contains a prednisolone derivative, which may produce a positive result in doping tests.

-It may cause allergic reactions (possibly delayed) because it contains parahydroxybenzoic acid methyl ester (E-218).
+It may cause allergic reactions (possibly delayed) because it contains methylparahydroxybenzoate (E-218).

-The dose depends on the type and severity of the disease as well as the individual response of the patient.
-Generally, the recommended dose is 1 mg of prednisolone (0.15 ml of suspension or 6 drops) per kilogram of weight and day.
+The dose depends on the type and severity of the disease, as well as the individual patient's response.
+Generally, the recommended dose is 1 mg of prednisolone (0.15 ml of suspension or 6 drops) per kg of body weight and day.
 This dose should be administered in 2 doses per day, every 12 hours.

-The following table shows the equivalence between the recommended doses in mg (of prednisolone), drops (format with dropper) and ml (format with oral syringe):
+The following table shows the equivalence between the recommended doses in mg (of prednisolone), drops (dropper format), and ml (oral syringe format):

 mg